abroroo/foodcom_frontend/README.md

 ## Overview

-The FoodCom website is designed to streamline the process of booking catering services, providing a user-friendly experience for clients and efficient management tools for FoodCom representatives.
+The FoodCom website is designed to ease the process of booking catering services, providing a user-friendly experience for clients and efficient management tools for FoodCom representatives.

 ## How It Works